osowsky/pyConics/README.md

 where $\enspace\gamma\enspace\in\enspace\mathcal{R}$

-How to work with points in `pyConics`.
+How to work with lines in `pyConics`.

 ```python
 from pyConics import Line